California Greyhound Adoption

 • Ex-racers do not know how to beg for food but they are fast learners.
 Do not feed your dog when you are eating at the table.

-• If you want to change food you should have a good reason.
+• Changing between two good foods sometimes is a good strategy and does not let your greyhound get bored with its food.
 If you do change, do it gradually.
 Start adding a little of the new food into your hounds current food and gradually increase the amounts.
 This will avoid any stomach problems.

 • Never give your dog potatoes, onions, grapes or chocolate.
 These foods will poison your dog.
 Absolutely no meat bones, chicken bones, pork or turkey bones.
+Unless you are very knowedgable feeding a Raw Diet.
 The best food is DOG FOOD.

 • It is normal if your dog does not take treats from your hand at first.
 Track dogs never had someone give them treats before.
 Once your dog trusts you they will love their treats.